Powerful and most sensitive HTS plate reader

 If time-resolved fluorescence immunoassays are stopped before the dissociation/enhancement step and properly stored, the assays are stable for up to 10 years, according to the manufacturers.
 The only step needed to revive them is the addition of the enhancement solution.

-As discussed above, chelates usually embed lanthanides in “cages” that have the function of stabilising, binding the fluorophore to a molecule or enhancing its fluorescent properties.
+As discussed above, chelates usually embed lanthanides in “cages” that have the function of stabilizing, binding the fluorophore to a molecule, or enhancing its fluorescent properties.
 In time-resolved fluorescence detection, this last step is needed to increase the emission intensities that would be quite poor if the lanthanides were in their “natural” state.
 The switch between these different types of cages provides however a significant limitation, as multiple intermediate steps like washing or addition of solutions are required.
 This is usually not the case for fluorescence intensity-based assays.

 Although more sensitive and efficient, time-resolved fluorescence detection requires a higher expenditure for reagents and instrumentation, when compared to fluorescence intensity methods.